 There are probably all kinds of projects staring you in the face, from the loose cabinet fixture in your kitchen to that gross sludgy deposit behind the washing machine.
 And there are all kinds of everyday chores in-between, the ones that tend to fall by the wayside as you blitz through your finals on the way to vacation.
 These things are a source of distraction, and they may detract from the working environment that you’ve created for yourself.

-You may be living in a sugar plum fantasy, but events in the real world persist outside of your sweet little vacation bubble.
-Remain aware of these experiences.
+You may be living in a holiday haze, but events in the real world persist outside of your sweet little vacation bubble.
+Remain aware of these events.
 I can’t tell you that today’s political discourse is bursting with wit and intellect.
-I’m not going to lie to you and I certainly won’t patronize you.
+I’m not going to lie to you, and I certainly won’t patronize you.
 (I just respect you too darn much.)

-But one of the best ways to stay focused during vacation is to follow the news items moving life around you, from policy actions and international conflicts, to major weather events, and important artistic achievements.
+But one of the best ways to stay focused during vacation is to keep one eye on the world around you, from policy actions and international conflicts to major weather events and important artistic achievements.
 Sometimes, this kind of attentiveness can pay off in opportunity, from the chance to dialogue constructively about policy to the inspiration to make a charitable donation in the face of tragedy.
-As long as we’re on the topic, valid and seasoned news outlets only, please.
+But as long as we’re on the topic, please patronize only valid and seasoned news outlets.
 Those that peddle in conspiracy theories do not enhance your connection to the real world.
 They magnify your remoteness.
 Fact-checking is, as it happens, another great way to remain sharp.

 8. Get Out and About

-Travel, day-trip, or simply take long probing strolls in your own neighborhood (just stay off your neighbor’s lawn).
+Travel, day-trip, or simply take long probing strolls in your own neighborhood.
 Few things enliven your brain like a change of scenery.
 The cool thing is, you don’t necessarily have to hop on a plane to do it.
 If you plan to hop on a plane, that’s great.
 Obviously, that really increases the number of places you can go during your vacation.
 But if you’re generally staying close to home, all kinds of undiscovered adventures lie within a car, bus, or train ride’s distance.
-Maybe there’s an amazing Christmas Village an hour away, or a cool micro-brewery that does weekday tours, or a cheerful Main Street town in the next state.
+Maybe there’s an amazing Christmas Village an hour away, a cool micro-brewery that does weekday tours, or a cheerful Main Street town in the next state.
 Or maybe there’s just a spot in your neck of the woods where the neighbors put on competing holiday light displays.
-Whatever draws your interest, bundle up in some warm, fleecy clothes and get out of the house.
+Whatever draws your interest, bundle up and get out of the house.
 Then, when you’re done getting your stimulation, come home and wrap your frozen digits around a warm mug of something.